 If you’re off work, it’s an opportunity to plan and batch cook some healthy meals for the New Year.
 If you’re in the office or performing vital public services, these few days are a good time to get back to normal.

 Just ensure that you’ve only brought in enough food for the two days themselves and there’s limited leftovers to pick at or tempt you.
-Alternatively, stick to munching on ZeroPoint™ foods – which include skinless turkey breast and festive veggies.
+Alternatively, stick to munching on ZeroPoint™ foods.

 Hopefully this period will mean more downtime for you than the rest of the year.
 Perhaps use it to go for a winter walk with friends or family?
 If you’re feeling particularly brave, try turning that walk into a run!
 I can guarantee it’ll give you headspace and you’ll feel better as a result.